 Chlamydia is a condition that can be easily treated.
 There are a number of touted natural herbal remedies for chlamydia; however, there is no definitive evidence to prove that they can effectively treat chlamydia.
 The only proven natural treatment options involve the preventative measures, such as those listed in the prevention section below.
 Therefore, prescription medication is the only clincially proven options available as proven in clinical studies to be extremely successful in treating chlamydia.

 Any individual who is sexually active can potentially catch chlamydia.
 However, it is completely preventable, and can be successfully prevented using a number of the methods listed below:

-If you have tested positive for chlamydia and wish to buy medication, click below and take an online consultation to determine which prescription treatment is right for you to purchase.
+If you have tested positive for chlamydia and need to buy medication, take an online consultation to determine which prescription treatment is right for you to purchase.
 After you have completed an online consultation, one of our doctors will assess your condition and recommend which treatments are best suited for you.
 Once you've selected your medication, a prescription will be forwarded to our pharmacy and dispatched for free next day delivery.
 If you have any questions regarding this treatment or would like to know more about how we work, you can contact our Customer Service Team anytime.

 One of the most common STIs in the UK, largely because many people don't know they have it, is chlamydia.
 It can lead to complications, which is why timely treatment is recommended.